alphagov/govuk-import-export-prototype/guide/declare-exporting-goods-from-eu/use-software-make-export-declaration.markdown

 ##Using NES

-If you only make export declarations occasionally you can use the online the National Export System (NES).
+If you only make export declarations occasionally you can use the online  National Export System (NES).

-^This is a lengthy and complicated process - the vast majority of exporters use a freight forwarder or agent to make a declaration for them.^
+^This is a lengthy and complicated process - the vast majority of smaller exporters use a freight forwarder or agent to make a declaration for them.^

 s1.
 You'll need an EORI number - [check if your business already has one.](http://ec.europa.eu/taxation_customs/dds2/eos/eori_validation.jsp?Lang=en).